mwalker/clerk/README.md

-  --duplicate-space    Use Client.duplicate() to create the client in your own space --model MODEL        Model to use for prediction (default: 'Qwen/Qwen2-VL-7B-Instruct') --schema SCHEMA      Path or URL to JSON schema for validation
+  --duplicate-space    Use Client.duplicate() to create the client in your own space --model MODEL        Model to use for prediction (default: 'Qwen/Qwen2-VL-7B-Instruct') --schema SCHEMA      Path or URL to JSON schema for validation --repeat             Process images even if they have already been processed

 Environment Variables:
   HF_TOKEN: If set, this Hugging Face API token will be used for authentication.